rrufina/test_task_ODev/README.md

 > git clone https://github.com/rrufina/test_task_ODev
 ```

+## Documentation
+To view the documentation you need to run the appplication and go [here](http://localhost:8000/redoc/).

 ## Deployment using Docker
 ### Change environmental variables
 Now you can see example.env with such content inside it: